What Vitamin Should I Take for Hair Loss?

-Most of us are aware that the nutritional needs of our bones and bodies change as we age.
-We require fewer calories to avoid weight gain and more calcium to feed our bones.
-But is there a vitamin that can fix our aging hair?
+The nutritional needs of our bones and bodies change as we age.
+We require fewer calories to maintain a healthy weight and more calcium to feed our bones.
+If only there were a vitamin for hair loss that could aid our aging hair.

 It turns out there are several.

 Your scalp has nearly 100,000 hair follicles, and of these, 90% reside in the growing (anagen) stage and require micronutrients like vitamins to sufficiently forge a robust head of hair.

 If you’re dealing with hair loss, a vitamin deficiency could be at the root of your thinning.
 You may even be deficient in more than one vitamin—so knowing the culprits is key.
 Keep reading to learn all about vitamins for thinning hair and hair loss.

 Your hair’s primary building block is a protein called keratin and comprises up to 95% of your total hair fiber by weight.